Things to do

 Equal parts a cultural and natural wonderland, Pukaskwa combines authentic boreal wilderness with longstanding Anishinaabe culture.
 Families can treasure hunt on rocky shores and in the woods on a geocaching adventure.
 Day hikers will marvel at views from the White River Suspension Bridge.
 The sandy shores of Horseshoe Beach make summertime memorable.
-The Bimose Kinoomagewnan Trail shares important teachings of the Ojibway.
+The Bimose Kinoomagewnan Trail shares important teachings of the Anishinaabe.
 And wilderness hiking and paddling routes put the untouched natural beauty of Pukaskwa on full display.

 With a GPS in-hand, you can uncover Pukaskwa’s secrets on a geocaching adventure!
 There are six caches hidden amidst the park’s pine trees and rolling granite.

 Looking for a challenging and scenic day-hike?
 An impressive view from high above a roaring waterfall?
 The White River Suspension Bridge Trail beckons—a natural escape with an adrenaline-pumping twist.

 Remote wilderness awaits—experience Pukaskwa’s backcountry hiking trails and coastal paddling route.

 Fittingly, Ontario’s only wilderness national park offers two amazing backcountry experiences: hike across 60 kilometres of rugged and varied terrain, or paddle for a week or more along dramatic shoreline in Pukaskwa’s most remote region.